pokhym/nvim/README.md

     'change quot*es'            cs'"            "change quotes"
     <b>or tag* types</b>        csth1<CR>       <h1>or tag types</h1>
     delete(functi*on calls)     dsf             function calls

+In VISUAL MODE with text hilighted use 'S<key>' to surround the highlighed text with the selected key.
+In the following example let the 'v' surround the highlighted text.
+Let the key combination be 'S$'

+ASvDFJKvL -> AS$DFJK$L
 ```

 ### Substitute